 The Ultimate Jerusalem Bucket List: Ein Kerem

 This picturesque neighborhood that lies on the fringes of Modern Jerusalem is worth every minute.
-There you have two little churches which by Christian tradition two important events took place.
-The first called the Church of Visitation is where according to Luke’s Gospel Mary met Elizabeth and in the same chapter is told about the Birth of John the Baptist, which is the second church also found in Ein Kerem called the Church of Saint John the Baptist.
+There you have two little churches where by Christian tradition, two important events took place.
+The first, called the Church of Visitation, is where according to Luke’s Gospel, Mary met Elizabeth, and in the same chapter is told about the Birth of John the Baptist, which is the second church also found in Ein Kerem called the Church of Saint John the Baptist.

 Top Attractions in Jerusalem: The Old City

-For a breathtaking panoramic view of the old city, let’s go and visit the Muslim Quarter using the via Dolorosa till we will get to the “Austrian Hospice”.
-Now the hospice is actually a hotel.
+For a breathtaking panoramic view of the old city, let’s go and visit the Muslim Quarter via Dolorosa until we get to the “Austrian Hospice.”
+Now the hospice is a hotel.
 And there, make your way to the publicly accessible roof.
-And after paying a small fee take a moment to view the gorgeous scenery; with the sound of the prayer call in the background!
-Then you can go back down to the Cafeteria and have the Ultimate Apple Strudel!
-This should be for sure on your things to do in Jerusalem, no doubt!
+And after paying a small fee, take a moment to view the gorgeous scenery, with the sound of the prayer call in the background!
+Then you can return to the Cafeteria and have the Ultimate Apple Strudel!
+This should surely be your things to do in Jerusalem, no doubt!

 Lastly, another location that should be on your Jerusalem bucket list is Mt. of Olives.
-There on the very top, there is yet another breathtaking view of the old city and a wonderful way to start or end the day.
-Also if you already took the trouble to get there check out Gethsemani and the church of Dominus Flevit, both are important Christian sites.
-The first is where Jesus was arrested by the Roman and the last is where according to Christian tradition Jesus wept for the destruction of Jerusalem and the Second Temple.
+On the very top, there is yet another breathtaking view of the old city and a wonderful way to start or end the day.
+Also, if you already took the trouble to get there, check out Gethsemani and the church of Dominus Flevit; both are important Christian sites.
+The first is where the Roman arrested Jesus, and the last is where according to Christian tradition, Jesus wept for the destruction of Jerusalem and the Second Temple.